Doomsday Rock

 Doomsday Rock is a 1997 made-for-TV science fiction film about an asteroid on a collision course with Earth.
 The film premiered on The Family Channel on August 24, 1997.

 Plot

-An astronomer named Dr. Karl Sorenson believes that an asteroid is on a collision course with Earth, but few other scientists believe him.
+Dr. Karl Sorenson, a noted astronomer, believes that an asteroid is on a collision course with Earth based on his study of an ancient civilization's prophetic timeline, but few other scientists believe him.
 Desperate, he leads a group of militant followers to take over a nuclear missile silo in order to use its missiles to destroy the asteroid.